 Do you also use Ganttic for making predictions?

 Yes.
 We use Ganttic to predict the amount of work we have in the pipeline.
-We make predictions or resource availability at least three months in advance.
-However, work itself is planned on a weekly basis.
+We are doing high-level resource planning and making predictions of resource availability at least three months in advance.
+However, the work itself is planned on a weekly basis.

 What is your favorite feature in Ganttic?